Slack

 Test other agents

-See the same per-member auth pattern across other messaging and productivity connectors.
+Same per-user auth pattern across other messaging agents and MCP connectors.
 Working code, live demos, fork what fits.

 ENGINEERING